Alonso-del-Arte/humans-vs-goblins/CONTRIBUTING.md

 # Guidelines for Hacktoberfest contributors

-Although this project started off as a class assignments, I am planning to open it up to Hacktoberfest 2022 contributors.
+Although this project started off as a class assignment, I am planning to open it up to Hacktoberfest 2023 contributors.

 * Build tool is IntelliJ IDEA's default.
 Don't bother me about the build tool.
 * Java 8, JUnit 5 (Jupiter).
 At my option I may change to Java 11.
 You may use